-N and P are two important elements that are often deficient when our gardens aren’t yet up to a point of cycling nutrients optimally (which is most of the time).
+Nitrogen and Phosphorus are two important elements that are often deficient when our soils aren’t yet up to par chemically and biologically:

 - Nitrogen.
-Is the building block of proteins in plants, and so ultimately proteins in our body.
+Is the building block of proteins in plants, and ultimately in our bodies.
 We don’t need all that much nitrogen in the garden, but we do need a quality source, and that’s where liquid fish fertilizer comes in.

-Plus, if you get a quality fish product, you’ll be getting oils and proteins that feed microbes – that’s why I think of it as true whole food nutrition.
+Plus, if you get a quality fish product, you’ll be getting oils, proteins, and enzymes that feed microbes and soil animals – that’s why I think of it as true whole food nutrition.

 How To Make Fish Fertilizer

-Get some fish (ocean fish is much preferred, but any fish will bring in at least some benefits) and grind it up in a blender or food processor.
-You’ll need a solid machine to break through the bones.
+Get some fish and grind it up in a blender or food processor.
+If it’s a bony fish, you’ll need a solid machine.

 There you go – you have a basic liquid fish fertilizer.